pandio-com/pulsar-python-functions/README.md

   --inputs persistent://public/default/in \
   --output persistent://public/default/out \
   --log-topic persistent://public/default/log```

-Runs the function in localmode on the host computer allowing quick iterations and debugging.

 Pay special attention to the path of the python file in `--py` to make sure it is valid, and the value of `--classname` follows the format of `filename.classname`